 Cynthia joined the Community of Practice as a consultant moderator in 2019.

 She has over 8 years of working experience in the communication and non-profit sectors.
-She has worked with various women's groups and has gottent to see firsthand the problems and violence that women go through.
+She has worked with various women's groups and has been able to see firsthand the problems and violence that women go through.

 Cynthia is originally from Rwanda and Burundi but lives in Kenya.

 Isatou joined the CoP in 2019 as a web moderator.
-She is a passionate advocate for the rights and wellbeing of women and girls and champion for gender equality.
+She is a passionate advocate for the rights and wellbeing of women and girls and a champion for gender equality.
 She has extensive knowledge and experience in Communications, advocacy and community development.
-Isatou works with various women-led organizations in The Gambia to deliver a safer world for women and girls to thrive.
-She is passionate about telling the stories of women and girls, their struggles and wins in the Gambia and beyond. .
+Isatou works with various women-led organizations in The Gambia to deliver a safer world for women and girls to thrive in.
+She is passionate about telling the stories of women and girls, their struggles and wins in The Gambia and beyond. .

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».